QARANC.co.uk British Legion Poppy Appeal

 Private Catherall

 The first non commissioned ranks were admitted to the QARANC in July 1950.
-Private A. Catherall was the first junior rank of the QAs with the service number Q1000001.
+Private Ann Catherall was the first junior rank of the QAs with the army service number Q1000001.
 She was presented with a clock momento (cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott).

 Army Field Nurse Members of The Queen Alexandra's Royal Army Nursing Corps can apply for a nursing commission to give them officer status at any time in their career.
 See the officer rank structure page.

-The first QA NCOs to apply for a commission was in 1954.
+The first junior ranks QA NCOs to apply for a commission was in 1954.
 These were three Non Commissioned Officers who had passed their State Registered Nurse (SRN) examination (cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott).

 Army Establishment Figures Queen Alexandra's Royal Army Nursing Corps